-SAFE WORK AUSTRALIA and the Christian Connection.
+SAFE WORK AUSTRALIA

 A smouldering fire in a timber pumphouse deep underground led to one of the greatest mine disasters in Australian history.
 It also led to one of the greatest rescues—a triumph of human determination and cooperation.

 Just over a century ago, on 12 October 1912, the day’s shift of copper miners headed deep into the bowels of Mt Lyell in Tasmania.
 Forty–two of the men would never make it topside again.

 When the fire started, nearly a hundred workers were trapped below it.
 Unable to find a passage to the surface, they urgently needed breathing equipment to have any hope of surviving.
 And the nearest suitable gear was in the gold–mining towns of Bendigo and Ballarat on the far side of Bass Strait.
 Breaking all existing shipping and railway–speed records, the breathing apparatus reached Tasmania’s West Coast in time to save over fifty miners who were finally brought to the surface four days later.